Cloud Experts Documentation

 This content is authored by Red Hat experts, but has not yet been tested on every supported configuration.

-1. Auto provision the storage account and file share (dynamic method)
+1. Create the storage account

 WARNING please note that this approach does not work on FIPS-enabled clusters.
 This is due to the CIFS protocol being largely non-compliant with FIPS cryptographic requirements.
 Please see the following for more information: